kaga/kaga.github.io/_posts/2021-02-08-Git-Part-1-Get-Started.markdown

 Once you have committed, it looks like this in Github Desktop.
 You can see your file change history here, go back and get that specific version.

-## That's it

-> Commit early commit often.
-Keep committing.
+That's it!
+Remember to **commit early commit often.
+Keep committing**.

 [Getting Started - About Version Control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)